-Authentic Neapolitan Pizza Dough Recipe with a step by step guide to help you achieve optimal results!
-Neapolitan pizza is largely defined by its pillowy, chewy crust with a simple tomato sauce and puddles of fresh mozarella cheese.
-This is a recipe you will make time and time again.
+Authentic Neapolitan Pizza Dough Recipe with a step-by-step guide to help you achieve optimal results!
+Neapolitan pizza is largely defined by its pillowy, chewy crust with a simple tomato sauce and puddles of fresh mozzarella cheese.
+This is a recipe you will make time and time again!

 Here is another loved recipe with this pizza dough Pear Honey Walnut Basil Cheese Pizza.

 - All You Need to Know About Neapolitan Pizza Dough

 - How to Make Neapolitan Pizza Dough Recipe Step-by-Step with Photos

 - How to make Authentic Neapolitan Pizza Dough VIDEO